 Colorful and bright balloons.
 The problem is that our latex balloons are neither environmentally friendly nor sustainable.
-Here we explore eco-friendly balloon alternatives and why switching out balloons is a small step we can all take to help the environment.
+Here, we explore eco-friendly balloon alternatives and why switching out balloons is a small step we can all take to help the environment.

-As we go forward in this article, we’ll spend some time discussing precisely what’s wrong with balloons.
-Rather than beginning on a negative note, let’s begin by discussing some eco-friendly alternatives we can use to celebrate in place of helium-filled balloons.
+As we go forward in this article, we’ll spend some time discussing precisely what’s wrong with latex balloons.
+Rather than beginning on a negative note, let’s start by discussing some eco-friendly alternatives we can use to celebrate in place of helium-filled balloons or party decorations.

 Kite flying was a time-honored pastime of American youth through the heart of the 20th century.
-Many baby boomers grew up making kites out of newspaper and random branches, using rags for tails.
+Many baby boomers grew up making kites out of newspapers and random branches, using rags for tails.
 If you had 10¢, you had your choice of a multitude of kites at the dime store.
 While kites are still readily available and inexpensive, they have fallen out of favor in the digital-geared 21st century.

 Like kites, pinwheels are inexpensive and can be handmade.
 Patterns for pinwheels that spin with beautiful designs are readily available online.
 Unlike kites, a pinwheel does not require a favorable wind.
 If children or even adult celebrants want to see a handheld pinwheel turn, they can make their own wind by blowing directly on the center of the wheel or whipping it through the air.